 The default CSL is set at 60%* of your copy equity so that once you've lost 40% of your investment, the copy will close.
 You will be able to edit your CSL upon copying a trader and at any point thereafter; however it is important to note that every time you edit your CSL, the new value will reflect as a percentage of your copy equity at the time of the edit and not the original allocated amount.

-*The default CSL in a CopyPortfolio is set at 5% of your invested amount so that once the value has dropped below 95% of your investment, the CopyPortfolio will close.
+*The default Copy Stop Loss in a CopyPortfolio is set at 5% of your invested amount.
+This means that if the CopyPortfolio's value drops below 5% - in other words, if you lose 95% of your investment - the CopyPortfolio will close.

 Please read more about this feature here.